Call before you cut!

 In the event that a protected tree is in imminent danger of falling and injuring persons or property due to natural causes, and it is not possible to obtain a permit prior to the tree falling, the owner may cut the tree or have it cut, but must report the cutting of the tree to the City within the next business day along with a photograph of the tree prior to cutting.

 The owner must not remove the tree from the lot until the city has attended the site and has confirmed the tree was in imminent danger of falling.
 In this instance, the trees that are cut must be replaced in accordance with the City's Urban Forest Bylaw.
 If the City determines that the tree was not in imminent danger of falling, or was in imminent danger of falling due to reasons other than natural causes, the owner may be subject to penalties.

 What will I need to do if I want to remove a tree on my property?

-Complete and submit a Tree Management Application, which you can download here or pick up at Colwood City Hall at 3300 Wishart Road.
+Complete and submit the Tree Management Application Form at the bottom of this page, or pick one up at Colwood City Hall at 3300 Wishart Road.
 Don't hesitate to contact us at 250-478-5999 if you need more information.

 Planting replacement trees